 - It’s important to keep your equipment well-maintained and working properly before testing low population seeding to ensure optimum weed control.
 A soybean crop’s uniform emergence and stand help shade out weeds and keep them from germinating.

 - Consider the width of your combine versus the width of your planter.
-You want the entire test strip to fall within the combine width.
+You want the entire test strip to fall within the combined width.

 - Keep all factors the same except for the one aspect you want to test.
 If you’re testing low pop soybeans, don’t also try different fertility, herbicide products, planting dates, or varieties within the same test strip.
 If you have multiple factors in the same test strip, you won’t know for sure which factor impacted yield.